susmitpy/talks/aws_lambda.md

 - **Learning Curve:** While developer-friendly, there's still a learning curve to understand CDK concepts and best practices.
 - **Abstraction Overhead:** The abstractions can sometimes obscure underlying CloudFormation details.
-- **Maturity:** While mature, CDK is newer than CloudFormation, and some edge cases or new features might not be immediately available.
 - **Language Choice:** If your team is not comfortable with the supported languages, it might not be the best fit.

 <style>